Data Silos: What They Are and How to Get Rid of Them

 7. They threaten the accuracy of your data.

 Data is one of the most valuable assets of your business.
-Having several tools collecting information about your prospects, customers and partners increases your company's value.
-But when that data is outdated, incomplete or missing, the value that you could get from it goes down significantly.
+Having several tools to collect information about your prospects, customers, and partners increases your company's value.
+But when that data is outdated, incomplete, or missing, the value that you could get from it goes down significantly.

 Working with data silos results in poor-quality data because these fragmented pieces of information are difficult to assemble.
 If your data is not integrated or in sync, you'll surely see conflicting data when you try to cross-check the information from different sources.